trstlabs/intento/docs/docs/using-flows/frontend-integration.md

 ## IntentoJS

 We've built a JS framework called [IntentoJS](https://npmjs.com/package/intentojs) to submit flows to the chain.
 It contains a message registry that you can use to encode and decode protobuf messages that Intento supports, including CosmWasm and Osmosis messages.
-An implementation is [TriggerPortal](https://triggerportal.zone).
+An implementation is [Intento Portal](https://portal.intento.zone).

 An example of submitting an MsgSubmitFlow in typescript.
 A label is optional but recommended to keep track an overview of the flows.